CSBSJU/CSCI-160/exercises/cracking.md

 By requiring the inclusion of certain groups of characters, it prevents the use of passwords such as those listed above, at least in their most obvious form.
 If a cracking program is unable to quickly guess a password based on a dictionary of common passwords, it is necessary to use *brute-force* to guess the password, i.e., check all possible passwords that satisfy the requirements.

 A useful exercise for any computer literate person interested in the security of their password protected identity is to determine how many possible passwords could be constructed from a given set of requirements, and how long it would take a cracking program to check all such passwords.
-These total number of passwords can be expressed as:
+The total number of passwords of length *L* that can be created from an alphabet of size *C* can be expressed as:

-(1) C<sup>L</sup>,
+(1) *C*<sup>*L*</sup>.

-where *C* is the number of in the password alphabet, and *L* is the length of the password.
+Using equation (1), the time it would take for a cracking program, capable of *G* guesses per second, to check all passwords of minimum length *N* and maximum length *M* can be expressed as:

-This is only an indication of how strong a password is, since
+(2) (*C*<sup>*N*</sup>+*C*<sup>*N*+1</sup>+&#8943;+*C*<sup>*M*</sup>)/*G*.

-&#8721;
+Keep in mind this is not necessarily an indication of how long it would take to crack a particular password, only of how long to search the entire password space.
+It is conceivable that any given password will be found in less time that that indicated.
+Still, it allows you to compare the impact of alphabet size and password length on the search space and time.

 ``` java
 package password;